Hurricane Delta causes widespread power outages, damages - Mississippi's Best Community Newspaper

 Entergy’s website shows more than 5,000 customers in Adams County are without power as of early Saturday morning with between 1,000 and 5,000 customers without power in surrounding counties.

-Widespread power outages blanket all of Southwest Mississippi and in most of Louisiana.
+“Entergy’s website shows approximately 26% of customers lost power.
+Please be patient as Entergy and Southwest Electric crews work to turn the power back on,” Hardy said.
+“We ask that people stay home if at all possible while road crews are out cutting trees and clearing roadways of limbs and debris.”

-Several fallen trees have also been reported in Natchez and Adams County throughout the night Friday and early Saturday morning.
+Several fallen trees have been reported in Natchez and Adams County throughout the night Friday and early Saturday morning.

 At 2 a.m.
 Saturday, Natchez Community Liaison Brian Marvel said trees and power lines were down in several areas including the 800 block of U.S. 61 North, Power Street, Hobo Fork Road, Hutchins Landing Road, West Stiers Lane, Morgantown and Seal roads, Northgate Road, upper Kingston Road and Clifford Road.